True and False Martyrdom

 And the martyrdoms continue: on average, every two weeks at least one Catholic missionary somewhere is put to death.
 There were more martyrs for Christ in the 20th century than in all the previous nineteen centuries put together.
 These countless deaths have not been without fruit.
 Now, as earlier, the blood of martyrs is the seed of Christians: apart from that major fruit garnered by the martyrs themselves undying glory in Paradise the Church universal has continued to expand: in Africa, Catholics numbered two million in 1900, and now number 110 million.
 "Christus vincit, Christus regnat, Christus imperat!": "Christ conquers, Christ reigns, Christ rules!"

 The lesson for us today is clear: we have so little to complain of when we read the lives of the martyrs.
 We are called to be ready to lay down our lives; and we prepare ourselves by giving our lives to Christ.
 In the meantime, we are called to endure what we might loosely call "the martyrdom of daily duty."

 Performing our daily duties; being honest and virtuous even when this means being ostracized or mocked; refusing to compromise on our Christian morality; refusing to sell immoral devices; never voting for evil in a club or association; refusing to take part in dishonest or obscene enterprises; being faithful to our marriage even when our marriage partner has abandoned us.

 "Be faithful unto death," says the Lord in Revelations 2:10, "and I will give you the crown of life."

-The author is the Chancellor of the Maronite Diocese of Australia and editor of the revised edition of Archbishop Sheehan's Apologetics and Catholic Doctrine (Saint Austin Press, London 2001).
+Fr.
+Peter Joseph, S.T.D., is the editor of the revised edition of Archbishop Sheehan's Apologetics and Catholic Doctrine (Saint Austin Press, London 2001) and is the chancellor of the Maronite diocese of Australia.